Bureau of Narcotics and Dangerous Drugs: Merging the old guard

 Reorganization Plan #1 was passed by both houses of congress on April 7, 1968, and became effective the following day.

 The BNDD was established on April 8, 1968.
-The new BNDD, as detailed in the plan, took the enforcement powers of Treasury and the FDA and transferred them to the singular Department of Justice, under the authority of the United States Attorney General.
+The new BNDD, as detailed in the plan, took the enforcement powers of Treasury and the FDA and transferred them to the singular Department of Justice, under the authority of the United States attorney general.

 John Ingersoll

-John Ingersoll was the first Director of the BNDD, being appointed on August 1, 1968, and its last.
+John Ingersoll was the first director of the BNDD, being appointed on August 1, 1968, and its last.
 He departed the bureau in disgruntlement on June 29, 1973, and the bureau was merged into the new DEA two days later.

-Ingersoll's timeline of tenure as the head of BNDD is similar to his two main predecessors in federal narcotics enforcement;
+Ingersoll's timeline of tenure as the head of the BNDD is similar to his two main predecessors in federal narcotics enforcement;